-The section can process images from analog (VHS, SVHS, Beta, 8 mm, etc.) and digital (cell phones, Digital Video Recorder, CD, DVD…etc.) sources.
+The video section can process images from analog (VHS, SVHS, Beta, 8 mm, etc.) and digital (cell phones, Digital Video Recorder, CD, DVD…etc.) sources.
 Examiners can also repair videotapes that have been damaged by fire, emersion, cutting or other physical damage.
 Advanced computer technologies are utilized to process these images to assist the law enforcement community.
-The section also offers advanced services such as comparative analysis, color correction, and reverse projection.
+The section also offers advanced services such as comparative analysis.

 The section was developed with a Byrne Grant awarded in 2003 to purchase equipment and provide initial training in Video Analysis.
 In 2004, the video section successfully achieved ASCLD/LAB accreditation in digital evidence (video); at the time, it was the second section in the nation to receive accreditation status.